Mitsubishi Heavy, Hitachi eye global clout with Alstom bid

 Mitsubishi Heavy recently completed a tie-up with Hitachi that put their thermal power business together in a bid to secure more global contracts.

-Hitachi is planning the construction of new nuclear reactors in the UK after buying the Horizon nuclear power project from E.On and RWE.
+Hitachi is planning the construction of new nuclear reactors in the UK after buying the Horizon nuclear power project from E.On (EONGn.DE) and RWE (RWEG.DE).

 PUSH FOR EXPORTS